Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 We try to help to the best of our knowledge within the framework of this project, but we cannot cover every environment and its specifics.

-## Installation
+## Usage notes

-The following explains how to deploy the solution on your Kubernetes/OpenShift using the provided HELM chart.
+The following explains how to deploy the solution on your Kubernetes/OpenShift using the provided Helm chart.
 We start with a simple deployment that includes all components except Filebeat.
 This deployment is useful if there is no existing Elasticsearch cluster + Kibana and
 API-Management is running on classic virtual machines externally to the Kubernetes.